wso2/docs-is/en/docs/guides/identity-federation/add-idp.md

         This indicates that any token coming from the SAML identity provider must have this alias value in the audience restriction element.

-3. Click the expandales to check and update the available optional configurations.
+3. Click the expandables to check and update the available optional configurations.
 ![expand-configurations](../../assets/img/guides/adding-configs-for-the-idp.png)

     !!! info